acidrums4/ideawave/_conferences/2011/born-to-be-worthlessthe-high-value-of-low-self-esteem.md

 ---
 layout: "conference"
-title: "Born to be Worthless:The High Value of Low Self Esteem"
+title: "Born to be Worthless: The High Value of Low Self Esteem"
 year: "2011"
 backup: false
 speakers: